Current Highway Conditions & Planned Roadwork

 Traffic alerts Provided by Caltrans District 2

-299 W/ENCHILADA CURVE IMPROVMENT: Safety improvements are being made on the curve 0.5 miles east of Humboldt/Trinity County line to 0.1 mile west of Salyer.
-One-way traffic control will be in effect between 7:00 a.m. and 5:00 p.m.
+299 W/ENCHILADA CURVE IMPROVEMENT: Safety improvements are being made on the curve 0.5 mile east of Humboldt/Trinity County line to 0.1 mile west of Salyer.
+One way traffic control will be in effect between 7:00 a.m.-5:00 p.m.

 CORNING SAFETY ROADSIDE REST AREA LONG TERM CLOSURES

-Both the north and southbound SRRAs near Corning will close for construction beginning August 31, 2015 for an extended period of time.
-The Rest Areas will be completely remodeled over the next two construction seasons.
-The nearest SRRA in the southbound direction is located in Artois near Willows.
-In the northbound directions the closest SRRA is 4.4 miles north of Red Bluff.
+Both the north and southbound Safety Roadside Rest Areas near Corning are closed during construction.
+The Rest Areas will be completely remodeled over two construction seasons.
+The next SRRA in the southbound direction is located just outside Artois in Willows.
+In the northbound direction the closest SRRA is 4.4 miles north of Red Bluff.